oCIS - ownCloud Infinite Scale

 - Storage space registries manage the list of storage spaces a user has access to.
 They may subscribe to storage spaces in order to receive notifications about changes on behalf of an end users mobile or desktop client.

 - Storage spaces represent a collection of files and folders.
-A users personal files are a storage space, a group or project drive is a storage space, and even incoming shares are treated and implemented as storage spaces.
+A users personal files are contained in a storage space, a group or project drive is a storage space, and even incoming shares are treated and implemented as storage spaces.
 Each with properties like owners, permissions, quota and type.

 As an example, Einstein might want to share something with Marie, who has an account at a different identity provider and uses a different storage space registry.
 The process makes use of OpenID Connect (OIDC) for authentication and would look something like this: